Platt Park Church

 Are you new to the community?
 We would love to meet you and introduce ourselves.
 Email Holly for more information about the Platt Park community.
 We are excited to get to know you!

-Preschool Ministry (age birth – 5 years old) at both services
+• Preschool Ministry (age birth – kindergarten)

-Kids Club (grades 1st – 5th) at both services
+• Kids Club (grades 1st – 5th)

-Youth Group (grades 6th – 12th) meets at 10:30AM
+• Middle School Youth Group (grades 6th – 8th)

 Sunday Morning Parking